Do you have to pay tax on all gifts that you give? For the majority of Americans, the answer is a resounding NO!

 About the Annual Exclusion

-The annual exclusion exempts from gift tax those gifts made to a person in a given calendar year provided that the gift is less than $14,000.
-This means that you can give up to $14,000 to as many people as you want without triggering the requirement of filing a gift tax return or paying any gift tax.
+The annual exclusion exempts from gift tax those gifts made to a person in a given calendar year.
+As of 2022, the amount of that annual exclusion is $16,000.
+This means that you can give up to $16,000 to as many people as you want without triggering the requirement of filing a gift tax return or paying any gift tax.
 Let’s look at some examples:

 Who pays the tax?

 The bad news – the person who gives the gift pays the tax.
 The good news – the government gives each person a credit to pay their gift and estate tax.
-In 2017, each person has enough federal credit to pay for gifts totaling $5,490,000 and Connecticut credit to pay for the tax for taxable gifts totaling $2,000,000.
-The federal amount is indexed for inflation, so it increases each year, but the Connecticut amount remains constant.
+In 2022, each person has enough federal credit to pay for gifts totaling $12,060,000 cumulative and Connecticut credit to pay for the tax for taxable gifts totaling $9,100,000 cumulative.

 2) shield your estate from estate tax when you die.